There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) understand the historical conceptualisation, aetiology, prevalence, classification and characteristics associated with various categories of psychopathology; (2) differentiate early onset versus adolescent-limited psychopathologies; (3) understand trajectories to juvenile psychopathy; (4) conduct developmental histories; (5) evaluate intervention programs; and (6) understand the major issues in the field of assessment.
+Students are able to (1) understand the historical conceptualisation, aetiology, prevalence, classification and characteristics associated with various categories of psychopathology and mental health outcomes; (2) differentiate early onset versus adolescent-limited psychopathologies; (3) understand the nature of and trajectories to developmental psychopathologies and adverse mental health; (4) identify underlying mechanisms in developmental psychopathology leading to adverse mental health and critical incidents; (5) understanding of cognitive approaches to managing developmental psychopathology; and (6) understand the major issues in the field of assessment.

-- Indicative assessments in this unit are as follows: (1) case study 1—2500 words and (2) case study 2—1500 words.
+Indicative assessments in this unit are as follows: (1) individual case study of a child with additional mental health support needs and (2) analysis of three individuals with additional mental health support needs that represent different points on the continuum.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Stephen Houghton